causeforce/OCI/README.md

 For more information about CauseForce visit http://www.causeforce.com/

-For more information about "The Ride" visit http://www.conquercancer.ca
+For more information on "The Ride to Conquer Cancer" visit http://www.conquercancer.ca